VioletSn/MKV_Batch_Editor/README.md

 - The user first has to identify which track to rename in the format: _type_+_local track number_
   - v= video, a= audio, s= subtitle
   - local track number is relative to the amount of tracks of a certain type, e.g. if you have 2 audio tracks and want to edit the second you would input: v2

-## Useage

-**Requires:**
-- Powershell 7
-- MKVToolNix

-Simply download the .psy file and place it in the folder along with the MKV files you want to edit (script targets .mkv extension and will ignore other files in the same folder) and then double click to run it.
-If its working properly it should display the files it can see when it opens.

-If there are files moved in or out of the folder the script needs restart.